inasafe/inasafe-doc/docs/source/user-docs/toolbar.rst

    Keyword Editor

-The Keyword Editor button opens the Keyword editor which is described in :ref:`toolbar_keywords`.
+The Keyword Editor button opens the Keyword editor which is described in :ref:`keywords`.
 Basically it enables you to easily edit the Keywords needed for |project_name| to create useful output.

 .. _toolbar_reset_dock: